-Screws that secure the panel cover to the panel box are missing.
+Screws that secure the panel cover to the panel box are the wrong type.
 This is a potential hazard.
-Missing screws should be replaced with the original style blunt end screws.
+Screws should be replaced with the original style blunt end screws.

 OVER CURRENT PROTECTION

 Circuit breakers are used for over current protection.
 The circuit breakers are properly installed and the ampacity of the connected wires is compatible with that of the circuit breakers.
 The circuit breakers were not tested.